 Biotechnology and Management

-The goal of the program is to train managers who can simultaneously balance regulatory, scientific, and business issues as they provide advice and facilitate communication between the company's chief executive officer and chief scientist.
+The MSBTM degree, a truly interdisciplinary program, imparted a balanced, in-depth emphasis on business and science.
+The program trained managers to simultaneously balance regulatory, scientific, and business issues as well as provide advice and facilitate communication between the company's chief executive officer and chief scientist.

 Under the leadership of Jim Jordan, Senior Director of the Master of Science in Health Care Policy and Management program, Heinz College will continue to engage in and seek new global opportunities in the areas of biotechnology, education, technology development, business relationships, and learning.
 It has been our pleasure to contribute to these important university efforts, and we invite you to stay connected with Carnegie Mellon University's Heinz College campus and its global locations, research centers, award-winning faculty, inspiring student change-agents, and future policy practitioners.
 Please contact Jim Jordan at email@example.com for more information on how to engage with our programs.

 There simply aren't enough times or enough ways for the MSBTM program team to express our gratitude for your partnership and contributions in helping us prepare the next generation of policy leaders.
 The successes we have achieved and the work we have accomplished could not have been possible without your support and collaboration.
 The Heinz College is richer for the connections we have had with our industry partners and with our talented and successful alumni!